-The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Tempest Minerals Ltd ("Company" or "parent entity") as at 30 June 2021, and the results of all subsidiaries for the period then ended.
-Tempest Minerals Ltd and its subsidiaries together are referred to in these financial statements as the Group or the economic entity.
+The consolidated financial statements incorporate the assets and liabilities of all subsidiaries of Tempest Minerals Ltd ("Company" or "parent entity") as at 30 June 2022, and the results of all subsidiaries for the period then ended.
+Tempest Minerals Ltd and its subsidiaries together are referred to in these financial statements as the Group.

-The names of the subsidiaries are contained in Note 25.
+The names of the subsidiaries are contained in Note 24.
 All subsidiaries in Australia have a 30 June financial year end and are accounted for by the parent entity at cost.